We are committed to safety and accessibility in Port Stephens through parking regulations.

 Designated parking areas, time restrictions and ticket machines are used to help regulate parking to ensure equitable turnover of parking spaces.
 If you drive or ride a vehicle, you need to know what the parking regulations mean and how to follow them correctly.

-The new smart parking technology will make finding a car park easier and simpler.
-It will include:
+Our new smart parking technology makes finding a car park easier and simpler.
+It includes:

 - number plate recognition technology - your new ticket to park